RokidGlass/UXR-docs/Phone/en/Quickstart_UXR_Unity_EN.md

 * 3.6 Build your project
 Navigate to File > Build Settings.

-  Select Build, or choose a device and select Build and Run.
+  Select Build, then install the app on the Android device, and start it by Rokid Air App.